Skip to main content

 Do the benefits of the influenza vaccine outweigh the risks?

-The influenza vaccine can cause mild side effects.
-On the other hand, influenza typically hospitalizes and kills more people in this country than any other vaccine-preventable disease — about 200,000 hospitalizations and thousands to tens of thousands of deaths occur every year.
+Influenza typically hospitalizes and kills more people in the U.S. than any other vaccine-preventable disease.
+About 200,000 hospitalizations and thousands to tens of thousands of deaths occur every year.
+The influenza vaccine causes only mild side effects.
 Therefore, the benefits of the influenza vaccine clearly outweigh its risks.

 Disease risks